 Adam Jackson

-I mostly let experts write the high-performance code which uses a lot of computing resources (and hence cost/energy).
-However, there is a very significant level of software which exists ""on top"" of the quantum chemistry codes; automation tools and analysis scripts which manage high-throughput studies and extract useful information from the results.
-In the first year of my fellowship I reached out to (mainly early-career) researchers and promoted sustainable development practices, especially by organising code in installable public packages.
+I let experts write the high-performance code which uses a lot of computing resources (and hence cost/energy).
+However, there is a very significant level of software which exists "on top" of the quantum chemistry codes; automation tools and analysis scripts which manage high-throughput studies and extract useful information from the results.
+Of particular interest are properties that can be directly compared with experiment, for validation of theories and for interpretation of measurements.
+There are a lot of "atomistic" modelling codes from academia and the interfaces are ... not always great.
+We need a lot of glue!

 Online Presence